 Olive tapenade, referred to as pasta elias in Greek, has become quite popular in Greece in the past few years.
 Although not really a Greek product, but a Provincial French one, you can find a large selection of olive tapenades from Greek olive oil companies made from Greek olives.
-Basically a mixture of crushed olives, garlic, capers, and herbs, this condiment is a healthy and tasty alternative to mayonnaise, mustard and other sandwich spreads.
+Basically a mixture of crushed olives, garlic, capers, and herbs, this condiment is a healthy and tasty alternative to mayonnaise and other sandwich spreads.
 It is a source of the good monounsaturated fats and low carb, for those watching their carbohydrate intake.

 As an appetizer I like to use olive tapenade as an alternative to dip accompanied by some pencil thin bread sticks.
 Or you can spread it on small toasts, as in the photo I took from a sampling at the Athens airport.
 I also use it in sandwiches instead of mayo.
 I make what I call a “Greek salad sandwich”.

 Greek Salad Sandwich